 Color is everywhere.
-Our mind is engaging with different colors on a consistent basis, and associates them with different things.
+Our mind is engaging with different color shades on a consistent basis, and associates them with different things.

 A study titled Impact of Colors in Marketing describes how researchers found that up to 90 percent of snap judgments made about products can be based on color alone (depending on the product).